Alternative Media Policy/Contract

 - Requests will be considered on a case by case basis at which time determination will be made on the specific media format (only one format will be given).

-- Student submits a Textbook Summary from My Sac State as soon as the required books are identified, to Alternative Media staff.
+- Student submits a Textbook Summary obtained from My Sac State – Student Center as soon as the required books are identified, to the High Tech Center Specialist.

 - At least 10 business days must be allowed in advance of anticipated need (For specialized formats or during peak periods of high demand and finals preparation, textbook conversion may take longer.)